-Choosing The Best Yogurt For Kids
+Choosing The Best Yogurts For Kids

 - Look For No-Added Sugars: As a one-time treat for a hungry kid, an added sugar treat works.
 But if your child is fond of yogurt, remember yogurt is naturally tangy – making it too sweet means adding way too much sugar, and a child doesn’t need to be amped up on sugar at all.

-- Choose Non-GMO, Organic Grass-Fed And All-Natural Milk Labels: Research is proving that cows that feed on organic grass and non-GMO feed often give the best milk.
+- Choose Non-GMO, Organic Grass-Fed, And All-Natural Milk Labels: Research is proving that cows that feed on organic grass and non-GMO feed often give the best milk.
 And the fresher and healthier the milk, the fresher and healthier the yogurt.

-- Non-GMO and Organic Labels Are Best: Yogurts that come with organic, all-natural and non-GMO labels means that they source the freshest and healthiest ingredients when it comes to milk, fruits, vegetables, and other things as well.
+- Non-GMO and Organic Labels Are Best: Yogurts that come with organic, all-natural and non-GMO labels mean that they source the freshest and healthiest ingredients when it comes to milk, fruits, vegetables, and other things as well.
 Even if they add sugar, the sugar will be the healthiest there is on our planet.

-- No Artificiality Is The Best: There are brands that offer yogurt with no added flavors, colors or thickening agents.
+- No Artificiality Is The Best: There are brands that offer yogurt with no added flavors, colors, or thickening agents.
 This may give them a shorter shelf life but will prove better for you and your kid’s gut health over time.

 - Choose A Pack Size That Works: Honestly, yogurt tubes are not a great idea even if they sound convenient.
 Most yogurt tubs or pots are easy enough to carry, open and dig into with a spoon – so use containers that instill mindful eating in your children.